Complex Frequency as Generalized Eigenvalue: Background

 If $\bs{u} \in \mathbb{R}$, then let $\bs{u} = [u_1]$.
 Then:

 Hence, if $\bs{u} \in \mathbb{R}$, its geometric frequency consists only of the scalar component.

 If $\bs{u} \in \mathbb{R}^2$, then let $\bs{u} = [u_1, u_2]$.
 Then:

 In \cite{milano2021geometrical} is shown that, in fact, the algebra of complex numbers is equivalent to the two-dimensional Clifford algebra ${\rm{Cl}_{0,1}}(\mathbb{R})$ \cite{Jancewicz:1989}.
-Thus, we can assume that $\bs{e}_1 \wedge \bs{e_2}$ is a complex quantity that has the same features as the imaginary unit $\jj$.
+Thus, the unit bivector $\bs{e}_1 \wedge \bs{e_2}$ and the classical imaginary unit $\jj$ are algebraically isomorphic in the 2D Euclidean plane.
+For this reason, these two are treated as operationally interchangeable in the paper.
 We can thus rewrite \eqref{eq:geom_2D} as:

 where $\theta = \arctan(u_2/u_1)$.
 Hence, the geometric frequency of a two-dimensional vector is equivalent to a complex quantity.
 In the following, to help distinguish between two-dimensional systems and multi-dimensional cases with $n>2$, when considering two dimensional vectors, we refer to their geometric frequency as \textit{complex frequency}.